Why Free Websites are Bad

 Disadvantages of Free Websites

-- Can't add interactive features (plugins, shopping carts, forums, chat rooms, etc.)
+- Can't add additional features (plugins, shopping carts, forums, chat rooms, etc.)

 - Your visitors may doubt your credibility

-- May have banners and/or pop ads on your homepage and/or all of your pages
+- May have ads on your homepage and/or all of your pages

 - You don't own your site.
 You're renting it.